AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/Cryptography/CustomEncryption.md

         cipher_text += encrypted_char
     return cipher_text
 ```
 This part uses a classic XOR operation.
-XOR is a bitwise operation that combines two numbers in a special way (don’t worry too much about how it works; the important part is it "scrambles" the character).
+XOR is a bitwise operation that combines two numbers in a special way

 ```
 def test(plain_text, text_key):